CompOmics/compomics.github.io/peptide-shaker/_posts/2017-01-31-releasenotes.md

 ---

+**Changes in PeptideShaker 1.15.0 (January 31.
+2017):**

+* FEATURE IMPROVEMENT: Sped ups in the protein inference.
+* FEATURE IMPROVEMENT: Increased the number of decimals for the scores in the mzIdentML export from two to four.

+* BUG FIX: Cleaned-up the de novo import code.

+* LIBRARY UPDATE: Updated utilities to version 4.10.0.

+---

 **Changes in PeptideShaker 1.14.6 (December 21.
 2016):**

 * BUG FIX: Fixed bugs in the use of unspecific and whole protein as the digestion method.